wp-plugins/goodreviews/readme.txt

 3. The shortcode in a post

 == Changelog ==

+= 2.1.1 =
+* Fixed a typo in some input form field markup.

 = 2.1.0 =
 * Added a caching mechanism and related settings for faster performance.